About Us

 As a Church of England Primary School, faith is central to everything we do.
 Sapphire class lead worship in Church 5 times a year at Harvest, Remembrance, Christmas, Easter and the Leaver's Service.
 Year 6 children attend the annual Diocesan Leaver's Service at Manchester Cathedral and year 4 children will be taking part in the annual Rochdale Anglican Federation Banner Service, in which the school banner is blessed.
 Although faith is important to us, you don't have to attend church to be a member of the St. Thomas' family.

 Alongside our Christian values, we instill the British Values of tolerance, respect, individual liberty, the rule of law and democracy into our children.
 We do this through our work, discussions and through our worship.
 Emerald Class have linked with Marland Hill Community School this year to support our work on British Values.
 Marland Hill is a primary school in the centre of Rochdale.
 It is very different from our school - it is bigger, not a faith school and many of the children are from an Asian background.
 This is an exciting project athat we have been involved in for many years.
-This year on Friday 31st March, the year 4 children form Marland Hill will be visiting our school and our church to take part in creative arts activities.

 We are very proud of the charity work we do.
 The school council has the unenviable task of deciding which charities we support.
 Recently we have raised money and items to support: the Rochdale Food Bank, the Booth Centre, Springhill Hospice, Macmillan Cancer Care, the Children's Society, The Rotary Club shoebox appeal, Mediquip 4 Kids alongside The Brain Tumour Research.
 We encourage our children to be courageuos advocates, standing up fpr what they believe to be right.
-Recently some of the children have presented to the rest of the school during worship on themes that are important to them, such as climate change and exctintion in the animal kingdom.
-Children are encouraged to get involved in fundraising for charilties that are important to them, which is why we support the Brain Tumour Research charity and this year one of our year 6 pupils has asked to orgainsed a fundraising event to support with research into Muscular Dsytrophy.

 In school we place a high importance on health and wellbeing.
 Many staff are trained to deliver theraputic interventions